SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 =====

 ..
 TODO: Things to discuss/cover in this chapter:
-    Type inference behavior of Swift (see notes below in 'Type Inference') Fully-typed (or fully-specified) types (see notes below in 'Fully-Typed Types') Type safety; static and dynamic typing:
-        Avoid talking about "strong" vs "weak" typing in favor of a discussion of type safety.
-        Much of that discussion belongs in the Language Guide in introductory material--- once you have that information, the brief discussions here will just make sense.
-        Swift is a statically typed language with some dynamic features.
-But, again, the static/dynamic discussion doesn't really belong in the Reference Manual.
-        In the Reference Manual,
-        tend toward describing actual behaviors that involve type safety.
-    Type inheritance:
-        It will show up here because we need to say when it makes sense and what can inherit what.
-Bring it up as needed, but don't devote a lot of prose to it.
-Likewise for value vs reference types.
-        A more general and thorough discussion belongs in the Language Guide.
     Type attributes?
 (Waiting to find out if should document any of these)

 ..
 NOTE: Don't mention materializability at all.